alexey-v-paramonov/sc_website/content/en/docs/radio/social_streaming.md

 ---
-title: "Social streaming from your account"
+title: "Streaming to social networks"
 date: 2026-09-12T12:00:00+03:00
 weight: 35
 summary: "Create an automated social broadcast from any public MP3 or AAC radio stream, with a background image or video, track covers and current track titles."